JAlcocerT/JAlcocerT/content/blog/book-da-road-career.md

 Do you have any analysis that you would like to see but havent found it on the internet?

-Chances are that you can find data to do it yourself.
+Chances are that you can find data to **do it yourself**.

 Use the tools that you are learning to discover insights that you are curious about, that will boost your motivation to keep learning.

-* *For example*:
+*For example*:

-    * I wanted to have a bigger picture on my bike routes, that led me to learn about leaflet and finally create a repository with the code to **[analyze routes.](/trip-bike-poland-hungary/)**
+I wanted to have a bigger picture on my bike routes, that led me to learn about leaflet and finally create a repository with the code to **[analyze routes.](/trip-bike-poland-hungary/)**

 > When we share what we've learned, we equip others with new tools for exploration and understanding.
-As we pass on our insights, we invite fresh perspectives, sparking creativity and collaboration.
+As we pass on our insights, we invite **fresh perspectives**, sparking creativity and collaboration.

 ### Broaden yours *and others* Perspectives